 His songwriting tends to revolve around social and existential issues, and recurring themes are time, love and identity.

 Since 2007 Martin Hoybye has co-directed the label ‘Songcrafter Music,’ which releases Nordic songwriting talent.

 Songcrafter is a company based on philosophy of reinvesting profits to support new and emerging artists whose art is assessed purely on their craft.

 ‘In March of 2018 I witnessed effects of climate change in Cape Town, South Africa, after years of drought led to a severe water crisis.
 I believe it offered a glimpse into what the future may look like in other places.
-In fact we now see similar issues unfolding in 2021 in the US’ he says.
+In fact we have seen similar issues unfold in 2021 and 2022 in the US,’ he says.

 ‘I feel compelled to go out there and listen and write these songs with people.
 These are major challenges of our time, and I will continue to write songs about it until there is nothing more to say’

 One of the points Martin constantly works to make come across is that many of our perceived infinite resources are, in fact, finite.

 ‘We treat natural resources like water and air as carelessly as we tend to treat each other.
 In a sense, our lives are too short.
 We are not geared to understand the repercussions of our actions centuries or even just decades down the line.’

 On his recent album release ‘The Hour Glass Sessions’ (2019) time is a trope running through all of the songwriting.

 In the seemingly daunting and scary circumstances that climate change and the advent of the Anthropocene brings, Martin wanted to try to write about what mattered most to him.
 But rather than turning out topical songs the project quickly took a more personal direction.